Representative Action Selection for Large Action Space Bandit Families: Introduction

-Our main contributions are organized as follows: \begin{itemize}[leftmargin=10pt] \item \textbf{Problem Formalization and An Algorithm} Although we believe the subset selection problem is natural and of practical interest, to the best of our knowledge it has not been studied in the literature.
+Our main contributions are organized as follows: \begin{itemize}[leftmargin=10pt] \item \textbf{Problem Formalization and An Algorithm} Although we believe the subset selection problem among correlated actions is natural and of practical interest, to the best of our knowledge it has not been studied in the literature.
 In this paper we provide the first formalization of the problem, in the framework of the statistical similarities between actions.
 We also introduce a simple but effective subset selection algorithm, that does not require apriori knowledge of the correlations.

-\item \textbf{Regret Analysis.} When the action sets exhibits sufficient correlation structure (ex. clustering or a low dimensional manifold structure), we provide upper and lower bounds on the expected error of the algorithm, i.e. the regret \eqref{equ:regret-define} (Section \ref{sec:analysis}).
+\item \textbf{Regret Analysis.} When the action sets exhibits sufficient correlation structure (ex. clustering or a low dimensional manifold structure), we provide upper and lower bounds on the expected performance loss of the algorithm, i.e. the regret \eqref{equ:regret-define} (Section \ref{sec:analysis}).
 The analysis is done under the standard assumption that the reward process $\{\mu_a\}_{a \in \mathcal{A}_{\full}}$ is Gaussian, \citep{srinivas2009gaussian,garnett2023bayesian} and shows the basic relations between the induced geometry of the action set and the expected rewards.
-Our arguments can also be applied virtually with no changes to the sub-Gaussian processes, and this extension is carried out in Supplementary~\ref{sec:subGaussian-bound-proof}.
+Our arguments can also be applied virtually with no changes to the (non-centered) sub-Gaussian processes, as defined in \eqref{equ:increment-define}, and this extension is carried out later (Section \ref{sec:sub-gaussian-analysis}).
 An extension of these arguments to other types of tail behavior may be implemented using standard techniques.

-\item \textbf{Generalization and Empirical Validation.} We extend the analysis to settings where outcome functions lie in a reproducing kernel Hilbert space (RKHS).
+\item \textbf{Generalization and Empirical Validation.} We extend the analysis to settings where outcome functions (or mean-reward functions) lie in a reproducing kernel Hilbert space (RKHS).
 We empirically evaluate the subset selection algorithm on a number of problems (Section \ref{sec:generalization}).
-Although there are no existing algorithms that could serve as direct performance comparison benchmarks, one could naively apply standard bandit algorithms, such as TS and UCB, via the notions of ``super-arms".
-As expected, since these methods are not sensitive to the underlying geometry of the subsets, we show that their performance is much weaker than that of our approach. \end{itemize}
+We compare against three categories of baselines: (i) standard bandit algorithms (Thompson Sampling and UCB) applied to ``super-arms'', (ii) classic combinatorial bandit methods for action subset selection, and (iii) the Zooming algorithm \citep{kleinberg2008multi}, a state-of-the-art approach for optimization in large or continuous action spaces.
+We also benchmark against meta-learning bandit methods that leverage previous instances to construct a meta-prior and accelerate adaptation to new instances.
+As expected, since these methods are not sensitive to the underlying geometry of the subsets, we show that their performance is weaker than that of our approach. \end{itemize}